Samuel Hood, 1st Viscount Hood: Corsica

-Hood then turned to the occupation of Corsica, which he had been invited to take in the name of the King of Britain by Pasquale Paoli, who had been leader of the Corsican Republic before it was subjugated by the French a quarter of a century previously.
+Hood then turned to the capture of French-held Corsica, which he had been invited to take in the name of the King of Britain by Pasquale Paoli, who had been leader of the Corsican Republic before it was conquered by France between 1768 and 1769.
 The island was for a short time added to the dominions of George III, chiefly by the exertions of the fleet and the co-operation of Paoli.
 While the occupation of Corsica was being effected, the French at Toulon had so far recovered that they were able to send a fleet to sea.
-Nelson was recorded as saying that Hood was "the best Officer, take him altogether, that England has to boast of".
+Horatio Nelson was recorded as saying that Hood was "the best Officer, take him altogether, that England has to boast of".

 In October, he was recalled to England in consequence of some misunderstanding with the admiralty or the ministry, which has never been explained.
 Richard Freeman, in his book, The Great Edwardian Naval Feud, explains his relief from command in a quote from Lord Esher's journal.
 According to this journal, "...
 [Hood] wrote 'a very temperate letter' to the Admiralty in which he complained that he did not have enough ships to defend the Mediterranean."
 As a result, Hood was then recalled from the Mediterranean.
-He was promoted to full admiral on 12 April 1794.
+He was promoted to Admiral of the Blue on 12 April 1794.